 You can legally protect your website, blog, or online business by complying with the laws of business.

-You need to must-have at least 3 legal pages in your blog or website & those are:
+You must have at least 3 legal pages on your blog or website & those are:

 2. Terms & Conditions &

 Legal pages are the set of pages you need on your blog or any website, to protect your online business from going into heavy lawsuits.

 Depending upon the type of online business you’re doing, the set of legal pages your website requires can be different.